-Silicon Valley is best known as the original homeland of unicorn tech startups, Los Angeles, Austin, Denver, and Miami – among many others – are quickly following suit as ideal hubs for fast-growing startups, vastly expanding the pool of job opportunities for those in tech.
+Silicon Valley is best known as the original homeland of unicorn tech products.
+Los Angeles, Austin, Denver, and Miami – among many others – are quickly following suit as ideal hubs for fast-growing startups, vastly expanding the pool of job opportunities for sales professionals and those in tech.

 Simply put, the block is hot.
 If you’re already in sales and thinking of making the leap into tech, this one is for you.

 Before we start, let’s clarify one commonly misunderstood concept: the use of “SaaS,” or Software-as-a-Service, and “technology” interchangeably.
-SaaS is a licensing model, not an industry like technology.
+SaaS is a licensing model, not an industry-like technology.

-“SaaS is a revenue model that enables companies to sell software on a subscription-based model.
+SaaS is a revenue model that enables companies to sell software on a subscription-based model.
 While SaaS implies that we are talking about software (Software as a Service), it does not mean that SaaS is a category of software.
-SaaS is simply the revenue and access model that is implemented by the company when they decide how they will sell and deliver the technology to the market.” (@poweredbycaffeine)
+SaaS is simply the revenue and access model that is implemented by the company when they decide how they will sell and deliver the technology to the market.

 Tweaking your resume to suit a company and specific role should be a given for whatever new job you’re seeking.
 When moving into software sales from another industry, focus on numbers and achievements rather than duties.
 Quantify your success in an easy-to-understand format.

 Remember that your resume is to get your foot in the door.
-You can continue selling yourself once you get to the interview stage with a recruiter.
+You can continue selling yourself once you get to the sales interview stage with a recruiter.